ekimeel/kind-table/README.md

 # About
 The kind-table project is designed to be an in-memory table data structure (rows and cols) with robust functionality.

-## Performance
+## Functional & Performant
-The kind-table project is no slouch when it comes to performance!
-The table can adjust its performance based on the number rows or specific settings you provide.
-Performance is on-par or better than naked data structures and similar projects.
-Below are some simple metrics to help understand the current baselines:
+The kind-table project focuses on a nice API but, its no slouch when it comes to performance!
+The table takes advantage of concurrency, parallel processing and capacity planning for fast and reliable use.

+ - Time to insert 1,000,000 rows into a ten column table: ~390 milliseconds
+ - Time to copy a table with 1,000,000 and 10 columns: ~390 milliseconds
  - Parallel stream processing based on row count (see Table Settings)
  - Collection capacity planning